Jasminum sambac: Philippines

-Its most widespread modern common name "sampaguita" is derived from the Philippine Spanish sampaguita; from Tagalog sampaga ("jasmine", a direct loanword from the Indian sanskrit word campaka), and the Spanish diminutive suffix -ita.
+Its most widespread modern common name "sampaguita" is derived from the Philippine Spanish sampaguita; from Tagalog sampaga ("jasmine", a direct loanword from the Sanskrit word चम्पक campaka, originally referring to the champac tree), and the Spanish diminutive suffix -ita.
 It is also by native common names, including kampupot in Tagalog; kulatai, pongso, or kampupot in Kapampangan; manul in the Visayan languages; lumabi or malul in Maguindanao; and hubar or malur in Tausug.

 Filipinos string the flowers into leis, corsages, and sometimes crowns.
 These garlands are available as loose strings of blossoms or as tight clusters of buds, and are commonly sold by vendors outside churches and near street intersections.

 Sampaguita garlands are used as a form of bestowing honour, veneration, or accolade.
 These are primarily used to adorn religious images, religious processions and photographs of the dead on altars.
 These are placed around the necks of living persons such as dignitaries, visitors, and occasionally to graduating students.
 Buds strung into ropes several metres long are often used to decorate formal events such state occasions at Malacañang Palace, weddings, and are sometimes used as the ribbon in ribbon cutting ceremonies.
 Though edible, the flower is rarely used in cuisine, with an unusual example being flavouring for ice cream.

 Jasminum sambac is the subject of the danza song La Flor de Manila, composed by Dolores Paterno in 1879.
 The song was popular during the Commonwealth and is now regarded as a romantic classic.
 The flower is also the namesake of the song El Collar de Sampaguita.
 The design of the ceremonial torch for the 2019 Southeast Asian Games, designed by Filipino sculptor Daniel Dela Cruz, was inspired by the sampaguita.